xundeenergie/friendica/doc/Addons.md

 ### revoke_follow

-Called when making a remote contact on a non-native network (like Twitter) unfollow you.
+Called when making a remote contact on a non-native network (like Bluesky) unfollow you.

 Hook data:
 - **contact** (input): the target public contact (uid = 0) array.